Back to blog

 ·January 10, 2026·Core product

-Pindown is an AI-native workspace for teams that need to build, track, and share work as something people can see—not another folder of files.
-You organize data and narrative via pins (tables, charts, Markdown, roadmaps, JSON, and more), then use Ask AI across everything you’ve pinned so answers stay tied to your real context.
-Those pins can live inside formats like Projects, Canvases, pinboards, pages, and other visual surfaces, so the same structured information can become a plan, a dashboard, a client-facing story, or a team knowledge base without being rewritten.
+Pindown is an AI-native workspace where your work becomes something people can see, not another folder of files.
+You describe what you need and Pindown builds pins: typed blocks like tables, charts, stat cards, Markdown, roadmaps, and checklists.
+Those pins live inside formats such as pages, pinboards, projects, canvases, and pitches, so the same information can be a plan, a live dashboard, or a client-facing story without being rewritten.

 Disconnected tools and manual work compared with Pindown's unified agentic workspace